 The annual growth rate of cash in circulation was 19.9% in February 2022, when the invasion started; it peaked at 23.7% in March 2022 and has decreased since then (see Graph 1).
 The National Bank of Ukraine (NBU) asserts that the banking system operates in stable conditions, with over 1,500 branches and more than 3,800 ATMs, despite Russia’s bombings targeting critical infrastructure.

-Shortly after the invasion started, the NBU fixed the hryvnia’s exchange rate, imposed capital controls, and established swap agreements with other central banks.
+Shortly after the invasion started, the NBU fixed the hryvnia’s exchange rateThe rate at which one currency will be exchanged for another.
+More, imposed capital controls, and established swap agreements with other central banks.
 To prevent a bank run, the NBU announced it would provide unlimited hryvnia cash and loans to ensure banks could meet withdrawals.
 Bank workers have changed their delivery routes and times, and even the vehicles, to ensure the well-functioning of the cash supply chain:

 The International Monetary Fund gave the Ukrainian government a $1.4 billion loan in early March to meet its spending needs.